janboone/department/opendag.md

 * we have (mandatory) health insurance because

     * treatments are expensive and you may not be able to afford them
+    * if you could afford the treatments, big reduction in "normal" consumption
     * solidarity: some people are unlucky with their health and we all pay for their treatments

 * problem is that health becomes (almost) free